dibaloke/dibaloke.github.io/_pages/markdown.md

 ### Senior Mentor (Android and IOS App Development) in <a href="https://innovationclub.mist.ac.bd/" target="_blank">MIST Innovation Club</a>
 - In my undergrad, I designed a course called <a href="https://eece.gitbook.io/mist-innovation-club-flutter-course-1" target="_blank">Intermediate Dart</a>
-  as part of introduction to Flutter framework.
-In the linked website, you will find recorded videos in my native language and code snippets.
+  as part of the introduction to the Flutter framework.
+On the linked website, you will find recorded videos in my native language and code snippets.